BOARD OF DIRECTORS | BOARD MEMBER

 Chris Gates is a thought leader in the fields of democratic theory and practice and political and civic engagement.
-He is the Executive Vice President for External Affairs for the Council on Foundations, and is the former president of the Sunlight Foundation.
+He is currently affiliated with the Kettering Foundation, Rockefeller Brothers Fund, Georgetown University, Bridge Alliance, Common Cause, New America Foundation, and is the former president of the Sunlight Foundation.
 He previously served as Executive Director of PACE, Philanthropy for Active Civic Engagement.
 PACE is an affinity group of the Council on Foundations and serves as a learning collaborative of American foundations that fund work in the fields of civic engagement and democratic practice.
 In this role Gates works within the philanthropic community to encourage conversation about how to strengthen democratic practice, with a particular emphasis on the role that information and social media can play in empowering citizens to become more engaged.
 Gates also speaks and teaches extensively, nationally and internationally, on the broad topic of civic engagement and democratic theory, including civic education, leadership training, community problem solving, political reform and democratic renewal.

 He previously served for eleven years as President of the National Civic League (NCL), America’s oldest good government organization, founded in 1894 by Theodore Roosevelt.
 NCL helped create the field of public administration and was the originator of the council-manager form of local government.
 Before serving as President, Gates served for eight years as Vice President of NCL.